The 100 Best Songs Of 2017

 "Question"

-A loop-based wonder, this barely-released Kieran Hebden track slayed pretty much every party it was played at.
-(At times, the only track to do so.)
+A loop-based wonder, this barely-released Kieran Hebden track slayed pretty much every party it was played at (at times, the only track to do so.)
 The reason?
-It's partly because the delicate guitar picking on the Bobby Powell nugget at its source raged into a funky wildfire atop Hebden's beat and partly because its desperate vocal plea — "Got to find the answer to the question/Somebody?
-Somebody?" — resonated like an unexploded ordnance in a world all-too ready for the next shoe to drop.
+It's partly because the delicate guitar picking on the Bobby Powell nugget at its source rages into a funky wildfire atop Hebden's beat, and partly because its desperate vocal plea — "Got to find the answer to the question / Somebody?
+Somebody?" — resonated like an unexploded ordnance in a world all too ready for the next shoe to drop.
 Other than "Bodak Yellow," this was the only song that danced down Babylon at every turn. —Piotr Orlov

 Listen to "Question"